Livedeath2k/fan-holder/README.md

 - A control module with pwm to control fan speeds and/or fan colors would be nice.
 - Stackable modules?
 Maybe possible with noses and indents at the edges of a module?
 - Which file formats are acceptable?
+- Which license should i use?
+Maybe CC-BY-SA-4.0?